FreeCAD/DevelopersHandbook/technical/libpack.md

   - Set CMAKE_INSTALL_PATH to the top of the *LIBPACK*
   - Add include directory to find the Boost include files by editing CXXFLAGS and adding "/I C:\path\to\libpack\include" to it
   - Do not build the Tests or Documentation
-  - In Visual Studio, run the ALL_BUILD and then INSTALL targets in Release mode.
+  - In Visual Studio, run the ALL_BUILD and then INSTALL targets in Release mode, and then again in Debug mode.
 * **[Quarter](https://www.coin3d.org)** -- obtained by cloning and compiling https://github.com/coin3d/quarter
   - Set Coin_DIR to *LIBPACK/lib/cmake/Coin-4.0.1* (or the current version, if it is not 4.0.1)
   - Set Qt6_DIR to *LIBPACK/lib/cmake/Qt6*